 Follow N.J.
 Route 17 north to the New York State Thruway and take the first exit, Exit 15A (Sloatsburg).
 Turn left at the bottom of the ramp onto N.Y.
 Route 17 north.
 Continue on Route 17 through the villages of Sloatsburg, Tuxedo and Southfields.
 About two miles north of Southfields, turn right onto Arden Valley Road.
-Cross the bridge over the New York State Thruway, then make the first right at a sign “Hikers’ Trailhead Parking.”
-Park in the dirt parking area to the west of a large meadow, known as the Elk Pen.
+Cross the bridge over the New York State Thruway, then make the first right and park in the paved parking area to the west of a large meadow, known as the Elk Pen.

-The Nurian Trail now turns right and runs along a long, sloping rock.
-The trail was formerly marked along the crest of the rock, and you may choose to follow this route (which can be very slippery if the trail is wet or icy).
-Just beyond the end of the rock, you’ll reach a junction with the yellow-blazed Dunning Trail.
+The Nurian Trail now turns right and runs along a long, sloping rock, then continues along the crest of the rock, with limited west-facing views.
+A short distance beyond the end of the rock, you’ll reach a junction with the yellow-blazed Dunning Trail.
 Turn right, leaving the Nurian Trail, and follow the yellow blazes.

 The Dunning Trail soon reaches a rock ledge overlooking Green Pond.
 This pristine pond – one of the very few in the park that was not enlarged by the construction of dams – is surrounded by reeds.
 You’ll want to take a break here to enjoy the wild beauty of this special spot.

 Just beyond, you’ll reach a fork.
 Follow the red-triangle-on-white blazes, which bear left and soon cross the outlet stream of Island Pond.
 This area is often wet, and it can be flooded after heavy rains.
-Watch carefully for a turn, where the blazed trail turns left, leaving the road, and climbs on a footpath.
-The trail goes around the southern end of Green Pond Mountain and comes out in an area where damage from a recent forest fire is noticeable.
-Here, just to the right of the trail, there is a west-facing viewpoint from open rocks.
+Watch carefully for a turn, where the blazed trail turns left, leaving the road, and continues on a footpath.
+The trail climbs over a rise, goes around the southern end of Green Pond Mountain, and comes out in an area where young hemlocks and pines are beginning to revegetate an area damaged by a forest fire.
+Just before the trail begins a steeper descent, an unmarked side trail on the right leads to a limited west-facing viewpoint from open rocks.

-The A-SB Trail now bears right and begins to run along a ledge, with a fairly steep drop to the left.
+The A-SB Trail now turns right and begins to run along a ledge, with a fairly steep drop to the left.
 After passing by an overhanging rock, it turns sharply left and begins a rather steep descent on switchbacks.
-At the base of the steep descent, it bears right and levels off.
-After crossing a stream, it again begins to descend, but on a more moderate grade.
+At the base of the steep descent, it bears left, crosses a stream, then turns right and levels off.
+Soon, it again begins to descend, but on a more moderate grade.

-Finally, you’ll reach the Old Arden Road.
-Turn right and follow the road, now retracing your steps for 0.4 mile.
-Where the A-SB Trail ends, turn left and follow the woods road across the meadow to return to the Elk Pen parking area, where the hike began.
+After crossing another stream, you’ll reach Arden Road.
+Turn right and follow the road, now retracing your steps.
+Where the A-SB Trail ends, turn left and follow the white-blazed Appalachian Trail across the meadow to return to the Elk Pen parking area, where the hike began.